Search

 Matching Roth contributions are now allowed

 Before SECURE Act 2.0, matching contributions could only be made to traditional retirement accounts that are pre-tax.
-Employers can now give employees the option of receiving matching and nonelective contributions to their Roth retirement account.
+Employers are now able to give employees the option of receiving matching and nonelective contributions to their Roth retirement account.
 The employer Roth match will be taxable to the employee in the year it's made.

 Option for starter 401(k) plans

-Beginning in 2024, businesses that don't sponsor a retirement plan will be able to offer a starter 401(k) plan that is easier and less costly to operate than a traditional 401(k) plan.
+Businesses that don't sponsor a retirement plan are now able to offer a starter 401(k) plan that is easier and less costly to operate than a traditional 401(k) plan.
 The starter 401(k) generally requires that all employees are enrolled in the plan by default at a deferral rate of 3% to 15% of compensation.
-The limit on annual contributions will equal the IRA contribution limit, and employers can't make matching or nonelective contributions.
+The limit on annual contributions will equal the IRA contribution limit ($6,000 if under age 50, $7,000 if age 50 or older), and employers can't make matching or nonelective contributions.

 Alternatively, businesses can offer a starter safe harbor 403(b) plan that has similar guidelines.